 What to do in Ancient Epidaurus

-The famous theatre at Asclepius of Epidaurus is one of the most important monuments of ancient Greece and a world-class attraction.
+The ancient theatre of Epidaurus: A Unesco World Heritage Site The famous theatre at Asclepius of Epidaurus is one of the most important monuments of ancient Greece and a world-class attraction.
 It combines perfect acoustics, elegance and symmetrical proportions.
 It was built around 340-33 BC, so that the patients of the Asclepion could watch theatrical performances and was in use until the 3rd century AD.
 Imagine it how it once was, when musicians, singers and actors performed here every four years in the spring.
 Imagine the dramatic performances and rituals that honoured the god of medicine, Asclepius, and be transported to another time.

 A living theatre and modern myth An institution from 1955 onwards, the ancient theatre of Epidaurus once again holds a prominent position in modern Greek culture.
 It has hosted acclaimed ancient dramas, operas, symphonies and dance performances, featuring top Greek and foreign actors, directors, set designers, choreographers, musicians and composers.
 The most famous of all the performances were those of the Greek National Opera in 1960 and 61 when the legendary diva Maria Callas sang Bellini’s ‘Norma’ and Cherubini’s ‘Medea’ respectively.

 The Epidaurus Asclepion: the ‘mother’ of medicine in the Peloponnese This lush green landscape in the Peloponnese, with its sunny climate and numerous thermal springs was the perfect location in which to build the Asclepion – the headquarters of antiquity’s god-physician and the most important healing centre in the Greek and Roman world.
 Its fame travelled beyond the borders of the Argolid and it is known as the birthplace of medicine.
 Its monuments are renowned masterpieces of ancient Greek art and have borne witness to the practice of medicine in ancient Greece.
 The worship of the god Asclepius was established here in the 6th century BC.

 Coastal and cosmopolitan Old Epidaurus This seaside settlement in the Peloponnese, with its latticework of beaches took life thanks to the performances in the ancient theatre.
 Every summer dozens of yachts and sailboats moor at its harbour.
 Actors and theatre aficionados have chosen it as their ‘hangout’ and many celebrities have built their villas here, among the citrus and olive groves.

 Nea (New) Epidavros: a picturesque settlement in the heart of the Peloponnese This picturesque settlement spreads across the rocky slopes.
 The sheltered little harbour has a marina and from the Venetian castle you can admire the Vothylas gorge.

 Lygourio: a town with a long history Built at the foot of the Arachnaio Mountain chain, Lygourio comes to life every summer thanks to the famous Epidaurus Festival.
 Its many sights are indicative of the long, rich history of the region.
 At the highest point of the village you’ll see the ruins of the walls of ancient Lyssa.

 Hidden gems of Ancient Epidaurus

 Little Theatre of Ancient Epidaurus Built at the end of the 4th century BC, the little theatre of Ancient Epidaurus was discovered after 23 centuries of silence and oblivion, in 1972.
 The seats and thrones of the theatre are inscribed with the names of donors.
 It opened its doors for the first time ‘in some while’ with the Greek Festival, ‘Musical July’, in 1995.

 Travel to the hangouts of legends At a number of the traditional tavernas in the area, there are numerous reminders of the big names that have passed through here – actors, directors and opera divas, who dined here during rehearsals and after the premieres of their great performances in the ancient theatre of Epidaurus.
 The tradition lives on.

 Kotsiomitis Museum of Natural History At the entrance of Lygourio you’ll find this museum, which features rare exhibits that showcase the mineral, paleontological and natural wealth of the Peloponnese and of Greece.
 Its most impressive exhibit is a 235 million-year-old ammonite found at the site of the ancient theatre of Epidaurus.

 Mycenae: One of the most significant archaeological destinations in Greece and a Unesco World Heritage site The most important, and lavish, palatial centre of the Late Bronze Age in Greece: Homer’s “gold-rich Mycenae”.
 According to the mythology of Ancient Greece, its founder was Perseus, son of Zeus and Danae.
 The myth of the Cyclops and the story of Heinrich Schliemann’s discovery of the so-called Mask of Agamemnon is fascinating, as is a tour of the archaeological site in the Peloponnese.

 What to do in Mycenae

 The Cyclopean Walls According to myth, Perseus, the founder of Mycenae, commissioned Cyclopses – huge, one-eyed mythical creatures from Asia Minor – to build the walls.
 Hence their name.

 Lion Gate A symbol of the power of the Mycenaean Kingdom, it’s perfectly symmetrical and unique in Europe.
 The main entrance to the citadel of Mycenae dates from about 1250 BC.
 The monument is named after the relief sculpture of two lionesses that stands above the entrance.
 As yet, nobody has discovered how it was constructed.
 So why not stick with the Cyclopses theory?

 The Mask of Agamemnon Five gold-plated masks were discovered in Mycenae by the renowned archaeologist Heinrich Schliemann, who excavated this citadel because he believed Homer’s stories.
 He was convinced he’d discovered the remains of King Agamemnon and named his historical findings after the famous king.
 More recent studies revealed that the masks were from 1500-1550 BC, nearly three centuries before Agamemnon supposedly lived.
 However, the name remained and the findings can now be viewed in the National Archaeological Museum of Athens.

 Tomb of the House of Atreus One of the largest and best preserved of the famous vaulted beehive tombs found in Mycenae.
 Since the time of the traveller and geographer Pausanias, the inhabitants of the area knew that this monument was the "treasure" of King Atreus, and today it is still known as the Treasury of Atreus, or Tomb of Agamemnon.
 It was looted before Pausanias got to it and for centuries before that, shepherds used it as a refuge.

-The exhibition is divided into four distinct sections.
+The Archaeological Museum of Mycenae The exhibition is divided into four distinct sections.
 You’ll learn about the history, life and activities of the Mycenaeans, their burial customs and their use of space.